kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 ### `single-numa-node` policy {#policy-single-numa-node}

 For each container in a Pod, the kubelet, with `single-numa-node` topology management policy, calls each Hint Provider to discover their resource availability.
 Using this information, the Topology Manager determines if a single NUMA Node affinity is possible.
 If it is, Topology Manager will store this and the *Hint Providers* can then use this information when making the resource allocation decision.
 If, however, this is not possible then the Topology Manager will reject the pod from the node.
 This will result in a pod in a `Terminated` state with a pod admission failure.

 Once the pod is in a `Terminated` state, the Kubernetes scheduler will **not** attempt to reschedule the pod.
-It is recommended to use a Deployment with replicas to trigger a redeploy of the Pod.An external control loop could be also implemented to trigger a redeployment of pods that have the `Topology Affinity` error.
+It is recommended to use a Deployment with replicas to trigger a redeployment of the Pod.
+An external control loop could be also implemented to trigger a redeployment of pods that have the `Topology Affinity` error.

 ## Topology manager policy options